-At the time of writing the threat of Covid-19 has not abated and there are risks of new outbreaks as society opens up more and we move into the winter and therefore the risk remains of further 'lockdowns'.
+At the time of writing the threat of Covid-19 has not completely abated and there remains the risks of new outbreaks and further 'lockdowns'.
 The economic impact is still to be determined.

-A clearer picture will emerge as the 2020 -2021 year draws to a conclusion.
-We are confident that our systems and process mean that key areas such as governance, staffing resources and financial controls and management are all operating effectively.
+A clearer picture will emerge as the 2021- 2022 year progresses with the completion of the vaccine rollout, opening up of society and the impact of any new mutations of the virus.
+We are confident that our systems and process mean that key areas such as governance, staffing resources and financial controls and management are all operating effectively but we are undertaking a review of our Business Continuity Plan.

-As a business Cassiltoun will focus on the following areas in the next 18 months:
+As a business Cassiltoun will focus on the following areas in the next 12 months:

 Rent arrears and rent affordability.
-Like many other landlords Cassiltoun has seen a sharp increase in rent arrears, although for the past 2 reporting periods the arrears figure has stabilised and reduced.
+Like many other landlords Cassiltoun has seen a sharp increase in rent arrears.
 Our staff will concentrate on ensuring that tenants have access to the benefits they are entitled to, that tenants are assisted to budget their income and expenditure and that tenants in arrears are supported to draw up affordable repayment plans.
-We will consult with tenants with regards to any proposed rent increase in April 2021.

 Asset Management We are in discussions with our contractor, City Building, about a timetable for returning to a full reactive repairs service and we will work with them to determine a process that will mean that outstanding repairs are dealt with in the most effective way.
-As we have a fixed price contract we agreed to pay our normal monthly charge during lockdown with the understanding that City Building would catch up with the outstanding repairs once the restriction was lifted.
-We have therefore not seen any 'savings' over the past 6 months from not delivering this activity but conversely we will not see a spike in costs once this resumes.

-We are confident we can deliver our planned investment programme for 2020-2021 and our current stock conditions survey (due to be completed 2020-2021) will be used to review our future programme and we will consider potential delays and Covid-19 risks when considering our timetable.
+We are confident we can begin to deliver our planned investment programme in 2021-20022 and that we can complete the stock conditions survey which will be used to review our future programme and we will consider potential delays and Covid-19 risks when considering our timetable.
 The brief for the Stock Condition survey includes that the stock is assessed against the SHQS to ensure ongoing compliance and also EESSH (SAP ratings and EPC's are provided).

-The Investment programme for 2020/21 has been designed to ensure that we meet the requirements fort the Fire and Carbon Monoxide Detector Standard by 1 February 2021.
-From 2019/20 electrical servicing has been included in the cyclical maintenance programme and is also carried out at void stage to ensure compliance by March 2022.
+The Investment programme for 2021/22 has been designed to ensure that we meet the requirements for the Fire and Carbon Monoxide Detector Standard.
+We also have a programme of electrical checks as part of the cyclical maintenance programme and ensure that we are complying with our regulatory and legislative duties.